2017 Jakarta bombings: Attack

 The first explosion occurred on 9:00pm near a toilet.
 Some people thought that the explosion was a truck tire burst and claimed that they smelled 'sharp chemical scent' in the immediate aftermath of the first explosion.
 The second explosion occurred approximately five minutes after the first explosion, in the front of the Kampung Melayu terminal.
 The second explosion was caught on camera as people finally realized that this was an attack.

-The explosions occurred while the police were guarding a parade, although the parade hadn't yet passed when the blast happened.
+The explosions occurred while the police were guarding a parade, although the parade had not yet passed when the blast happened.
 Hundreds of panicked people ran away from the blast area.
 Passengers of Transjakarta, who were disembarking from the bus, entered the bus again after the second explosion.
 Streets were jammed immediately after the blast and Police and emergency services were immediately dispatched into the vicinity.
 Police found multiple limbs and body parts in the area of the blast.

-5 people were killed and 11 people were injured.
-5 of the injured were police officers.
+Five people were killed and 11 people were injured.
+Five of the injured were police officers.
 The injured were taken to Jatinegara Premier Hospital and Hermina Hospital.
 The police prepared four body bags and several hearses went to the blast site.

 Aftermath

 Photos of mutilated bodies and a severed head of the suspected attacker were widely circulated on social media, leading psychologists to express concern and ask the government to censor such photos, on the basis that sharing graphic photos could be disrespectful to the affected families and cause stress.
 The National Agency for Combating Terrorism later advised people to not share such photos as 'doing such action would please the terrorists'.
 This phenomenon also occurred after the attack in Thamrin in 2016.
 Subsequently, the #PrayForJakarta and #KamiTidakTakut (English: #WeAreNotAfraid) hashtags immediately went viral on Twitter Indonesia.

 Facebook activated its safety check shortly after the blast.

 Kampung Melayu bus terminal was immediately closed until further notice by the police due to the blast.
 The terminal suffered minimum damage, but the toilet was 'significantly damaged'.
 At least 4 public transportation and numerous motorcycles were damaged in the blast.

 Road closures occurred in several main roads in Jakarta due to the blast.
-The Otista Road Intersection was closed by the police.
+The Otto Iskandardinata road intersection was closed by the police.
 The police dispatched heavily armed police officers to the bridges and roads in the surrounding area.